 According to the National Park Service, there are 10 essentials that anyone traveling into the backcountry should bring with them.
 Each essential item serves an important role in ensuring that you and your group can meet your basic health needs and are prepared for potential hazards such as weather and medical emergencies.

 The first essential item is illumination.
-This means your packing list includes a flashlight, lanterns, or headlamp.
+This means your packing list includes a flashlight, camping lanterns, or headlamp.
 Lighting is indispensable in the outdoors where no conventional light sources can be found.
 At night, light is how campers way find and send alerts during emergencies.

 Solight lanterns are the perfect illumination tool to bring on both backcountry and vehicle-based camping adventures.
 Both the SolarPuff and Helix lanterns weigh 2.6 oz. and offer up to 12 hours of continuous light with only 8-10 hours of charging.
 They can be strung up around campsites and illuminate large areas with just the power of the sun!